 (Image credit: Nurphoto via Getty)

-There are six rows of five boxes presented to you by Wordle each day, and you’ll need to work out which five-letter word is hiding among them to win the daily puzzle.
+Wordle gives you six rows of five boxes each day, and you’ll need to work out which secret five-letter word is hiding inside them to keep up your winning streak.

-Start with a strong word like ALIVE—or any other word with a good mix of common consonants and multiple vowels.
-You should also avoid starting words with repeating letters, so you don’t waste the chance to confirm or eliminate an extra letter.
-Once you’ve typed your guess and hit Enter, you’ll see which letters you’ve got right or wrong.
+You should start with a strong word like ARISE, or any other word that contains a good mix of common consonants and multiple vowels.
+You’ll also want to avoid starting words with repeating letters, as you’re wasting the chance to potentially eliminate or confirm an extra letter.
+Once you hit Enter, you’ll see which ones you’ve got right or wrong.
 If a box turns ⬛️, it means that letter isn’t in the secret word at all. 🟨 means the letter is in the word, but not in that position. 🟩 means you’ve got the right letter in the right spot.

 If you need any further advice feel free to check out our Wordle tips, and if you’d like to find out which words have already been used you can scroll to the relevant section above.